Getting to Wolf’s Lair

 If you plan it well, it is the easiest, fastest and generally most reliable way.
 The taxi rank is located right in front of the rail station and there are a number of taxi companies in Kętrzyn, so you shouldn’t have any trouble.

 Seriously.
 You can get there on foot.
 It is not a nice walk, as you will be walking on the side of a narrow (and sometimes busy) road.
 But it is an option to consider if you enjoy long walks and the weather is ok.
-As another option, you could follow the railway track.
-There are (almost) no trains there, and even if you do meet one, it will not be going fast because the track is badly damaged, overgrown with plants and obsolete. - You can rent a bike.
+As another option, you could follow the old (and closed) railway track.

 I haven’t found any specific bike rental in the area, but some local hotels offer bikes for rent.
 You might like to google them (“bike rental” or “wypożyczalnia rowerów”) – they are easy to find. - You could take a bus…

 … but it’s not easy to get there this way – especially if you want to take the round trip, as catching a return bus may be a challenge.
 Wolfsschanze is located next to a tiny settlement called Gierłoż, connected by a side road from Kętrzyn to the villages around.
-The bus links exist, but they are infrequent and they fit the needs of workers and students rather than the tourists.
+The bus links exist, but they are infrequent, and they fit the needs of workers and students rather than the tourists.
 The latest return bus departs at around 2 pm and there is no municipal transport in Kętrzyn to help you get there.